-There is no established trading market for our Class A Common Stock.
-We intend to apply to have our Class A Common Stock listed on the New York Stock Exchange under the symbol "BMM".
+Prior to our recent initial public offering, there was no established trading market for our Class A Common Stock.
+We have applied to have our Class A Common Stock listed on the New York Stock Exchange under the symbol "BMM".
 However, we cannot assure you that active trading of our Class A Common Stock will develop on that exchange or elsewhere or, if developed, that any active market will be sustained.
 Accordingly, we cannot assure you of the liquidity of any market in our Class A Common Stock, the ability of our stockholders to sell their shares of our Class A Common Stock or the prices that our stockholders may obtain for their shares of our Class A Common Stock.

-Even if an active trading market develops for our Class A Common Stock after this offering, the market price of our Class A Common Stock may be highly volatile and subject to wide price fluctuations.
+Even if an active trading market develops for our Class A Common Stock, the market price of our Class A Common Stock may be highly volatile and subject to wide price fluctuations.
 In addition, the trading volume in our Class A Common Stock may fluctuate and cause significant price variations to occur.
-If the market price of our Class A Common Stock declines significantly, you may be unable to resell your shares at or above the initial public offering price.
+If the market price of our Class A Common Stock declines significantly, you may be unable to resell your shares at or above your purchase price.
 We cannot assure you that the market price of our Class A Common Stock will not fluctuate or decline significantly in the future.